-Burnley headquartered technology distribution and specialist service provider Exertis has told staff of plans to cut 90 per cent of its 1,300-strong workforce, according to reports.
+Burnley headquartered technology distribution and specialist service provider Exertis has told staff of plans to cut up to 90 per cent of its 1,300-strong workforce.

-It is being reported that staff have been informed that the company aims to reduce its headcount from 1,200 to just 130.
+Staff have been informed that the company aims to reduce its headcount, which could see it fall from 1,200 to just 130.

-Those cuts are said to be planned for its UK Business and Consumer and Supplies operations in Burnley, Harlow, Elland and Basingstoke.
-A 45-day consultation period is understood to be in operation.
+The cuts are planned for its UK Business and Consumer and Supplies operations in Burnley, Harlow, Elland and Basingstoke.
+A 45-day consultation period is now underway.

-The company has recently completed its sale to international private equity firm Aurelis in a deal valued at around £100m.
+The company has recently completed its sale to international private equity firm Aurelius in a deal valued at around £100m.
+It is making no comment on the situation at the moment.

 Commenting on the announcement of the sale in July, Tim Griffin, chief executive at Exertis, said: “We are delighted to have found new owners who are committed to accelerating our growth, and that of our partners through dedicated focus and investment.